 Over the course of fiscal 2024, a portion of working capital was judiciously employed on creation of new R&D and QC labs, capacity expansions, and process optimizations - approximately \$2.0 million was capitalized.
 A further \$0.9 million was employed to repurchase and cancel common shares, to offset options dilution and somewhat stabilize trading in Microbix shares within volatile equity capital markets.
-Such investments were readily supported by our operations and Microbix continues to be in an enviable liquidity position as at December 31, 2024.
-Moving across fiscal 2025, Management expects cashflow to be positive due to: 1) continued growth in overall product sales, 2) improvements in product pricing or other sales terms, 3) greater sales of higher percentage gross margin products, and 4) manufacturing process optimization efforts, and 5) other business development and financial initiatives.
-Management expects these factors will continue to improve the overall liquidity position, as the Company's plans come to fruition.
+Such investments were readily supported by our operations and Microbix continues to be in an enviable liquidity position as at March 31, 2025.
+Moving across fiscal 2025, Management is targeting positive cashflow via: 1) growing overall product sales, 2) improving product pricing or other sales terms, 3) selling more higher percentage gross margin products, and 4) optimizing manufacturing processes, and 5) other business development and financial initiatives.
+Management aims for these factors to improve the overall liquidity position, as the Company's plans come to fruition.